Direct20/pwqRenderer/README.md

 ```
 The UML is shown below:
 <img width="1058" alt="ClassDiagram2" src="https://github.com/user-attachments/assets/15b732d7-ff4d-4c9c-adcd-d4c526b34f81" />
+When you run it, you can see:
 ![image](https://github.com/user-attachments/assets/cecb2683-4f7c-4032-a53b-3e31713dc4e0)

 All resources such as meshes and textures were collected from websites.

-### Installation
+## Installation

+Currently, only provides a brief dependency list.
+You can obtain executable files from Releases.
 The following libraries are used.
 ```
 GLFW
 GLM 0.9.8.5